frigus02/kyml/README.md

 ### 2. Concatenate your files

 In the simplest case you concatenate your files and pipe them into `kubectl apply` to deploy them.
+This does 2 things:

-If multiple files contain the same Kubernetes resource, `kyml cat` deduplicates them.
-Only the last one makes it into the output.
+- If multiple files contain the same Kubernetes resource, `kyml cat` deduplicates them.
+Only the one specified last makes it into the output.
+- Resources are sorted by dependencies.
+So even if you run `kyml cat deployment.yml namespace.yml` the namespace will appear first in the output.
+This way you don't have to prefix your filenames with numbers just to make sure your resources are created in the correct order.

 ```sh
 kyml cat manifests/production/* | kubectl apply -f -